telicent-oss/smart-caches-core/docs/data-security/design.md

 used in multi-threaded environments thus any singleton instance they return **MUST** be thread-safe.

 Note that some of the interfaces a plugin provides instances of have specific lifecycles associated with them, e.g.
-`Authorizer`, so for those an implementation **MUST** ensure they respect the defined lifecycle of that interface.
+`DataAccessAuthorizer`, so for those an implementation **MUST** ensure they respect the defined lifecycle of that interface.
 These interfaces are clearly marked by having them extend `AutoCloseable` so that the Java compiler will issue warnings if application developers are not actively `close()`'ing the obtained instances, or using them in a `try-with-resources` block to implicitly `close()` them as shown in the [Example Usage](#example-usage).